Faculty of Arts and Sciences

 PSY-256 Academic Writing & Presentation Basic Occupational Courses Compulsory 3-0-3 06

-FOR-202 Pedagogical Formation Elective Courses Department Compulsory Courses.
+FOR-202 Pedagogical Formation Elective Courses Department Elective Courses.
 Click on the course name to see the lessons.
-Compulsory 3-0-3 4
+Elective 3-0-3 4

 Third Year, Fifth Semester